Top 10 Things to Do in Barcelona on Your First Visit

 8. Barcelona Cathedral

 Barcelona Cathedral is one of the finest examples of Gothic architecture in Barcelona.
-Furthermore, it’s the biggest and one of the most beautiful religious buildings in the city that you ought to see.
+Furthermore, it’s the biggest and one of the most beautiful religious buildings in the city.

 Barcelona Cathedral